 What is the Arizona Petrified National Park?

-Petrified Forest is a national park located in Arizona (United States), quite close to the border with New Mexico and Route 66.
+Petrified Forest is a national park located in Arizona (United States), close to the border with New Mexico and Route 66.

 America’s famous Mother Road passes through the park.
 On one side and on the other, you have interesting things to see and visit.